Mystery, Conspiracy, Legends

 The Vatican, Rome’s Most Protected Mystery

-Throughout history, the Vatican has been anything but immune from speculation of conspiracy, mystery and legends.
+Throughout history, the Vatican has been anything but immune from the speculation of conspiracy, mystery, and legends.
 Some as widely varied as extraterrestrial life and the Second Coming, and it all leads to The Vatican Secret Archives.
 The Fairytale Traveler has not yet been to Rome but we’ve done our share of research and could hardly wait to share with you what we learned from Dark Rome Tours.

-The archives were officially divided in the mid-17th century from the Vatican Library and serves as the fountain of seemingly forbidden knowledge from which many conspiracy theories have sprung.
+The archives were officially divided in the mid-17th century from the Vatican Library and serve as the fountain of seemingly forbidden knowledge from which many conspiracy theories have sprung.
 After hundreds of years of being completely closed to all but church scholars, the twelve-plus centuries of historical documents preserved in more than 52 linear miles of shelves at the Archives are now open to outsiders for research.
 Unfortunately, academics must know in advance what they wish to study because browsing the Archives is strictly prohibited.
 This injunction enhances speculation that there are many secrets hidden within the Archives even though the word “secret” isn’t used in the name to assert a clandestine meaning but instead simply means “private.”
 The Archives are often referred to as the Pope’s personal library.

 The Third Secret of Fátima

-Time travel is yet another frequent, but controversial, topic for alleged Vatican secrets.
-It is said that plans for a time machine, evidence of time travel, or even a working time-travelling device could be tucked away securely in the depths of Vatican vaults.
+Time travel is yet another frequent, but controversial, the topic for alleged Vatican secrets.
+It is said that plans for a time machine, evidence of time travel, or even a working time-traveling device could be tucked away securely in the depths of Vatican vaults.
 Other concealed proof may include confirmation of or scientific documentation about the existence of voyagers from other eras.

 Disclosure of Biblical Relics